 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents in excess of insured amounts and tenant receivables.
-The Company places its cash and cash equivalents with high quality financial institutions.
-Management performs ongoing credit evaluations of its tenants and requires certain tenants to provide security deposits.
+The Company places its cash and cash equivalents with high-quality financial institutions.
+Management performs ongoing credit evaluations of its tenants and requires certain tenants to provide security deposits and/or suitable guarantees.